TargetNoBug/iOSDevelopment/RunLoop/Note_ThreadPG_RunLoops.md

 ```
 ### <a name='4'>Using Run Loop Objects :</a>

+A run loop object provides the main interface for adding input sources, timers, and run-loop observers to your run loop and then running it. **Every thread has a single run loop object associated with it.** In Cocoa, this object is an instance of the NSRunLoop class.
+In a low-level application, it is a pointer to a CFRunLoopRef opaque type.

 #### Getting a Run Loop Object
+To get the run loop for the current thread, you use one of the following:

+* In a Cocoa application, use the currentRunLoop class method of NSRunLoop to retrieve an NSRunLoop object.
+* Use the CFRunLoopGetCurrent function.

+Although they are not toll-free bridged types, **you can get a CFRunLoopRef opaque type from an NSRunLoop object when needed**.
+The NSRunLoop class defines a *getCFRunLoop* method that returns a CFRunLoopRef type that you can pass to Core Foundation routines. **Because both objects refer to the same run loop, you can intermix calls to the NSRunLoop object and CFRunLoopRef opaque type as needed**.

 #### Configuring the Run Loop
 #### Starting the Run Loop
 #### Exiting the Run Loop